PatrickVuscan/LBC-Frontend/iteration-02-review.md

 Ideally this is the time before your team introspective meeting. -->
 <!-- TODO: Though if you do have meeting minutes from your partner meetings,
 that could be something good to link to from one of the documents! -->

+- TODO: 1.
+Meeting highlights with LBC.
+- TODO: 2. partner feedback on app
+- TODO: 3.
+Major decisions LBC wants us to implement.
+- TODO: 4. reflect on how meetings are going, based on coversations you've had with them.

 #### 1. Decisions That Turned Out Well
 <!-- List **process-related** (i.e. team organization and how you work) decisions that, in retrospect,